Here’s a list of useful tools and other resources I use in my day-to-day investment activities, plus a few interesting and educational bits and bobs.

 The first thing an active investor needs is somewhere to buy their shares.
 Obviously, this means some sort of stockbroker or an investment platform, but which one?

 The site allows you to add reviews for platforms you already use, and you can read reviews from other investors.

 You can also find out much more about the analysis behind that list of platforms by downloading September’s Boring Money Magazine (PDF).

-Or, to get someone else’s perspective on brokers and platforms you could always download the Investors Chronicle stockbroker survey (PDF), which is good but as up to date as Boring Money’s.
+To get a different perspective on brokers and platforms you could download the Investors Chronicle stockbroker survey (PDF), which is good but not as up-to-date as Boring Money’s.